area map calendar

 Connect to the West Bank of the Flats on the free Metroparks Water Taxi.
 This side of the river was the first to experience revival thanks in large part to the opening of the Greater Cleveland Aquarium located in the historic Powerhouse.

-Farther north you'll find party-centric Shooters on the Water, the Cleveland Improv comedy club, and the Music Box Supper Club, an indie music venue with an eclectic music lineup, killer views and contemporary dining.
+Farther north you'll find party-centric Shooters on the Water (currently closed for renovations), the Funny Bone Comedy Club & Restaurant, and the Music Box Supper Club, an indie music venue with an eclectic music lineup, killer views and contemporary dining.

 Throughout the West Bank, you'll also find a little piece of paradise known as Rivergate Park.
 Within that green footprint is Merwin's Wharf, an American-style restaurant that boasts a riverside patio known as a respite for kayakers and boaters.